Shopify/torch-grammar/README.md

 transformers model but this integration is not yet super clean.
 Take a look at the notebook in this repo for more info.

+### TODO / possible features

+* UTF-8 support... a bit of fiddling but not terribly hard
+* More expressive grammars... lookahead would be challenging.
+* Easier integration with various tokenizers...
+LLaMA works well; T5 presents significant challenges; haven't even tried others.
+* Testing and automatic benchmarking.
+* Binary parse is probably not carrying its weight with all the caching and precomputation we're doing now; it should be rewritten to something less confusing.

 ### Related Work

 The code was originally adapted from